zogar1993/jsonkraken/README.md

 but if I did, it would be reasonable to add all other custom serialization options, and that would make JSONKraken slightly more complex than intended.
 This simple yet standard formatting should suffice.

+## Change Log
+####1.1.0 (Unreleased)
+- Added reverse notation support for JsonArray *insert* and *remove* methods.
+- Added json string validation for to all String insertions, since they where only validated when deserialized.
+- Added json string validation for to all JsonObject parity keys.
+- Added json string validation for lonely string serialization.
+####1.0.0
+- Release the Kraken!